Four-Power Pact: The Pentecost incident

+Initials and signature

+The difference between the texts, and the root of the disagreement, was linked to the article three of the proposed Pact, which had to do with the question of the disarmament, which especially interested Germany.
+After the Pentecost incident, the French then proposed to simply suppress the article 3, an idea which was immediately rejected by the other powers.
+Eventually the four great powers agreed on an apparently more generic version of the article 3, proposed by the British, and close to the original draft by Mussolini.

+At half past five PM, after the consent from Berlin, the four powers agreed on initialling the pact.
+Mussolini then reached Palazzo Madama, where he pronounced to the senate his speech regarding the pact, whose central part he had composed in the past few days, retouching it till the last moment, perhaps even during his trip to Palazzo Madama.
+His speech was warmly praised, with Salata calling it the greatest speech ever pronounced by any Italian head of state or minister, and the greatest interpretation of the "feelings and life's purpose of the others and of the universality".
+After Mussolini's speech at the senate, the pact was initialed at Palazzo Venezia at half past seven in the evening that same day.

+The pact would eventually be signed on 15 July in Palazzo Venezia.
+In the protocol of the initials it was agreed that, whatever the day of the signature, the pact would bear the date of 7 June 1933, an expressive act of the will of the governments.

 Outcome

 The document that was signed bore little resemblance to the initial proposal.
 In practice, the Four-Power Pact proved of little significance in international affairs, but it was one of the factors contributing to the German-Polish Non-Aggression Pact of 1934.

 It has been argued that the Four-Power Pact could have safeguarded the European balance of power with the hope of balancing peace and security in Europe.
 However, the Great Depression was abundant in Europe, and the rise of Hitler to power also makes the idea unlikely.
 Poland's reliance on France had been weakened, and differing attitudes emerged of the pact between Poland and Czechoslovakia.
 Opposition to the revision of the Four-Power Pact was expressed by Poland and the Little Entente, as apparent in the French dilution of the pact in this final form.
 It is apparent that the Four-Power pact had a negative impact of France's allies in Central and Eastern Europe.